Cruel and Usual Punishment

 First trimester abortion procedures

-Complications of Suction Curettage - The most frequent post-abortion complication is infection.
-Infection can occur if any of the fetal or placental tissue is left in the uterus.(2) Another possible complication is uterine hemorrhage.
-Hemorrhaging can occur if the uterus is punctured during the abortion.(3)
+Complications of suction curettage - The most frequent post-abortion complication is infection.
+Infection can occur if any tissue from the baby or placenta is left in the uterus.
+Another possible complication is uterine hemorrhage.
+Hemorrhaging can occur if the uterus is perforated during the abortion.(2)

 Second/third trimester abortion procedures

-Dilation and evacuation (D & E), 12 to 24 weeks - This procedure was developed since saline abortions were considered too dangerous and has largely replaced it as the preferred second-trimester abortion procedure.(11) In this method, the cervix is dilated so grasping forceps can be inserted into the uterus.
-At this stage in development, the child’s bones have hardened, so the baby can no longer be removed by suction or scraping.
-The abortionist uses these forceps to dismember different parts of the child, such as arms and legs.
-The child’s head is often too large to be removed from the womb, so the abortionist must crush the skull in order to remove it.
-When the procedure is over, a nurse will attempt to reassemble the body parts to make sure that there is nothing left in the uterus.
+Dilation and evacuation (D & E), 12 to 24 weeks - Also known as a dismemberment abortion, this procedure has become the preferred second-trimester abortion procedure.
+In Michigan 6 percent of abortions use the D&E method.
+The cervix is dilated so grasping forceps can be inserted into the uterus.
+At this stage in development, the child’s bones have begun hardening, making dismembering the child through suction or scraping difficult.
+The abortionist uses these forceps to tear off parts of the child, first the extremities, followed by the torso.
+The child’s head is often too large to be removed from the womb, so the abortionist must crush the skull before removal.
+When the procedure is over abortion clinic staff will attempt to reassemble the body parts to make sure none were left in the uterus.